unicode-org/message-format-wg/exploration/selection-declaration.md

 This permits `.match` selectors to be a shorthand when no declarations exist.
 The option does not permit local variable declaration.

-It is not an error to overwrite a previous annotation.
+It is not an error to re-declare a variable that is in scope.
 Instead the selector's annotation replaces what came before.

 ```